wenzhixin/bootstrap-table/site/docs/extensions/reorder-rows.md

 - **Detail:**

    Pass a function that will be called when the user starts dragging.
-The function takes 2 parameters: the table and the row which the user has started to drag.
+The function takes 1 parameter: the row which the user has started to drag.

 - **Default:** `empty function`